FeLiNa22/Overwatch-Queue-Tool/README.md

 ## HOW TO USE

 1.)
-First clone the repository
+First clone the repository (*You can alternatively just download the repo as a zip file, and then unzip it* )

     git clone https://github.com/FeLiNa22/Overwatch-Queue-Tool.git